richardjkendall/echo-api/README.md

 It will extact the email claim from the JWT authorizer which is expected to be configured.

-It adds the email address into the response payload.
+It adds the email address into the response payload, in a property called `username`.